Here is a good example of how the weather can impact your gardening adventure.

 Impacts of the Weather

 Below is a picture of the damage caused by a hail storm that hit our garden last year.

-One of the greatest challenges that you have no control over is the weather.
+One of the greatest challenges that you have no control over is How the Weather can Impact your Gardening Adventure?
 You may see a wet, cold Spring that delays your planting to make the best of this weather situation there are things you can do to make the most of it.

 Starting seeds early when it appears that you have a weather pattern that looks like it may delay your planting season.

 You can purchase your starts from a garden center and either use a cold frame to get them growing or if you are lucky enough to have a greenhouse get them in the greenhouse to kickstart their growth.

 You can also protect your plants with frost cloth or wraps that you can open if it does warm up during the day and use to cover during the night and days that are cooler.